ScreenWerk/Screenwerk-2025/.ai_workspace/features/003_player-data-model-analysis.md

 ### Two-Service Approach

-**1. Scheduler Service (handles administrative logic)**
+1. **Scheduler Service (handles administrative logic)**

    - Evaluates crontab schedules
    - Determines which layout should be active at any time
    - Manages configuration updates (update_interval)
    - Handles screen/screen_group assignments
    - Triggers player reloads when layout changes

-**2. Player Service (pure content renderer)**
+2. **Player Service (pure content renderer)**

    - Receives simple layout objects
    - Renders regions, playlists, and media
    - No knowledge of schedules or configurations
    - Can be reloaded/updated by scheduler

 ### Data Flow